 2. Wash and soak rice for about 30 mins.
 This helps to cook the rice quickly.
 Drain and set aside.

 3. While the rice soaks, you can blanch the nuts in hot water and peel off the skin.
 Chop them and set aside.
+OR Alternately, you can just use some roasted cashews and skip blanching nuts.

 4. Add milk to a heavy bottom pot and bring it to a boil on a medium flame.
 You can also grease your pot with ghee or rinse it before use.
 This prevents the milk fats from sticking up to the bottom.